HurricanKai/FlexNet/CONTRIBUTING.md

 - We intend 4 Spaces.
 - private Fields are Prefixed with an Underscore (`_`)
 - We use camelCase for private Fields, and PascalCase for Classes, Methods, Properties.
-- Else try to
+- Else try to fit into exsisting Code Style, I shurely have missed something here.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODcxODE5MzhdfQ==
+eyJoaXN0b3J5IjpbNjEwMjAyMjQ1XX0=
 -->